MaxiZm/WindMap/README.md

 - Run the `open` method in the `Canvas` class to start the application.
 - Click anywhere on the map to add a new wind station.
+- Press R to reset the wind stations.
+- Press C to clear the wind points.

 ## Contributing